stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

-This kind of thing is obviously trivial, but it comes in handy more often than you might think.
+This kind of thing is trivial, but it comes in handy more often than you might think.

 head, tail, and cut
 -------------------